Resources for neighbourhoods

 Guides, tips and resources

-These resources provide ideas to start or maintain connections in your local community, and are available at your local Community Centre or library branch.
+These resources provide ideas to start or maintain connections in your local community.

 Neighbours contact cards